kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-910-jail.md

      auth-nocache

 These are the client-analogue lines to the optional config line in the server that will require a username and password to connect.
 If you added the optional line to the server config, then you will need to add this to the client config.
 If you add these lines to the client config without the server lines, then you will be prompted for a username and password that will then be ignored.
+If you added this to both configs, then you will need to add a user inside your jail.

+ 	:::shell
+ 	useradd

+###Protecting your keys a bit
+The OpenVPN client will complain about the default permissions on the keys (assuming you have the same umask set as I do), and it is a good practice to at least make it hard for prying eyes to get to our keys.
+Assuming that you've saved your keys and certs in the same place I have, a quick chmod will put us in a better position.

+	:::shell
+	chmod 600 ~/.openvpn/*.key

 ##Firing up the test

 Save the config file, and fire up a test:

  	:::bash
      sudo openvpn <client>.ovpn

+Depending upon the specific path that you followed, you may also see various prompts.
+For example, if you used the `auth-user-pass` option then you will be prompted for a username and password.
+If you skipped the `nopass` option when you created the client certificate (which is the recommended way), then you'll also be prompted for the passphrase to unlock the client key.

- You'll probably see some errors about adding a route.
+You may see some errors about adding a route.
 If your test client and your server are on the same network, then the route to that network already exists on the client.
 If you ignore that for now, you should still get a connection -- useless, but a connection nonetheless.

+##Extra credit: Real 2 factor authentication
+What follows is completely optional.
+You can stop now and as long as you know how to forward a port from your firewall to your FreeNAS jail, then you have a functioning VPN server up and running.
+If you want to take it to the next step, then you can keep going to enable 2 factor authentication using your phone (or a tablet I suppose) and Authy.